I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-like 50 or 60,000 a summer easily I was you know I was I was living with my my mom and my older brother we were like paying my parents' rent for a while after my dad kinda had like a downslope on the you know during the 1987 or whatever the interest rates went up strip mall business wasn't so good anymore especially when you're borrowing money at at at floating rates to build these strip malls so yeah that was about what I I had was making at the time
+I was making about **$50,000 or $60,000** a summer, easily.
+I was living with my mom and my older brother.
+We were paying my parents' rent for a while after my dad kind of had a downslope during 1987 [when interest rates went up].
+The strip-mall business wasn't so good anymore, especially when you were borrowing money at floating rates to build those strip malls.
+So yeah, that was about what I was making at the time.

 Sam Parr